 As I have explained in the introductory of Life’s Celebrations, ritual follows a prescribed process (Rites of Passage Workbook).
 The reason for repeating a ritual in the same manner is so that, over time, a continuous stream of mindfulness and spiritual connection is built up.
 Ritual can be a spiritual practice, not just a foundation for ceremony.

-Moon & Solar Rituals
+Lunar & Solar Rituals

 My Experience With Rituals

 I grew up in the 50’s and 60’s raised in the Catholic Church.
-At that time, the religious service (the Mass) was conducted in Latin, and prescribed clothing was worn.
+At that time, the religious service (the Mass) was conducted in Latin, and prescribed clothing was worn by attendees.
 Every Mass is a ritual practice.
 I felt a strong connection to the ritual aspects from a very young age, and less and less to the content as I grew up.
 I left the Catholic Church when I married and left home.
 My life took me on a journey through several forms of religion and philosophy.

 As a young person growing up in southern California, I was also drawn to the indigenous cultures of the Southwest.
 My mother carried an interest in native cultures as well.
 I have traveled extensively throughout the Southwest, experiencing the land and sacred native homes.
 Their spirituality incorporates strong ritual practices.